-- 57. A child reaches compulsory school age on the prescribed day following his/her fifth birthday (or on his/her fifth birthday if it falls on a prescribed day).
-The prescribed days are 31 December, 31 March and 31 August1.
+68. A child reaches compulsory school age on the prescribed day following his/her fifth birthday (or on his/her fifth birthday if it falls on a prescribed day).
+The prescribed days are 31 December, 31 March and 31 August3.
 Children must attend school, full-time, from the beginning of the term immediately after the prescribed days.
-Parents of children that are yet to reach compulsory school age can request either that: - 57.1. their child's attendance at school is deferred until the start of the term in which they reach compulsory school age; or - 57.2. their child attends the school on a part-time basis, until they reach compulsory school age. - 58.
-Admissions is an annual process, so entry cannot be deferred until the next academic year so, if an application is made for a place in the 2015 admission round, entry cannot be deferred beyond the final term in the 2015/16 school year (i.e. the summer term), for the youngest children.
+Parents of children that are yet to reach compulsory school age have a right:

+2 This means a normal admission point - i.e. any year group with a PAN from reception up to and including year 11

-1 Compulsory school age is set out in section 8 of the Education Act 1996 and The Education (Start of Compulsory School Age) Order 1998
+3 Compulsory school age is set out in section 8 of the Education Act 1996 and The Education (Start of Compulsory School Age) Order 1998